Flamisell/StewartPlatformGTI_py/README.md

 <img src="https://github.com/user-attachments/assets/8cf64809-3d11-4dbb-81cb-fb475668a7ce" width="500" />

 ### Step6: work out the GTIc when the configuration of the manipulator is given
-We can then calculate the OAIT distribution in the position workspace
+We can then calculate the OATI distribution in the position workspace

 ```python
 N= 4 # Define discretization of space